QMUL/poLCAParallel/README.md

     tests or not.
   * `se.smooth` is provided if you wish to use Laplace smoothing on the response probabilities in the standard error calculations.
-* The prior probabilites is a return value, accessible with `$prior`.
+* The prior probabilities are a return value, accessible with `$prior`.
 * The stopping condition of the EM algorithm has changed slightly.
 If the log-likelihood change after an iteration of EM is too small, the stopping condition is evaluated after the E step rather than the M step.
 This is so